flipcoder/midimech/README.md

 An interleaved wholetone tuning system and visualizer for the Linnstrument.

-This is still a work-in-progress so some things are only partially working or completely broken.
+This is still a work-in-progress so some things are only partially working.

 License: MIT